-When we first got married, my husband and I tried to agree on a dinner rule: If it’s in a bowl, it’s okay to eat in front of the TV.
+My husband and I have a dinner rule: If it’s in a bowl, it’s okay to eat in front of the TV.
 On a plate, and we sit at the table.

 It’s not a particularly onerous rule, but it’s one, more often than not, which I have trouble following.